allanclempe/ether-wallet-flutter/README.md

 ### Wallet balance

-For those who don't want to play with smart contracts yet, you can claim some test coins (tokens) and ether using the following links or check out [this repo](https://github.com/allanclempe/ether-wallet-contract) to understand how to deploy your own contract.
+For those who don't want to play with smart contracts yet, you can claim some test tokens by following links below, or [check this repo](https://github.com/allanclempe/ether-wallet-contract) to understand how to deploy your own contract.

 **_Transfer test TOKENS to your wallet:_**